Innostax/tavajs/README.md

      > Light/Dark Mode
        None

+J.&nbsp; Select "yes" to integrate network Informer.

+    ?
+Do you want Network Connection Informer?
+(Use arroy keys)
+    > Yes
+      No

+//change points alphabets
-J.&nbsp; Choose any authentication service according to your need.
+K.&nbsp; Choose any authentication service according to your need.

     ?
 What Authentication Service you want to use?
 (Use arrow keys)
     > Auth0